Racial segregation in the United States: Education

 Alternative certificate programs were introduced in many inner-city schools and rural areas.
-These programs award a person a teaching license even though he/she has not completed a traditional teaching degree.
+These programs award a person a teaching license even when they did not completed a traditional teaching degree.
 This program came into effect in the 1980s throughout most states in response to the dwindling number of people seeking to earn a secondary degree in education.
 This program has been very controversial.
-It is, "booming despite little more than anecdotal evidence of their success.[...] there are concerns about how they will perform as teachers, especially since they are more likely to end up in poor districts teaching students in challenging situations."
-Alternative Certificate graduates tend to teach African-Americans and other ethnic minorities in inner-city schools and schools in impoverished small rural towns.
+It is "booming despite little more than anecdotal evidence of their success.[...] there are concerns about how they will perform as teachers, especially since they are more likely to end up in poor districts teaching students in challenging situations."
+Alternative certificate graduates tend to teach African Americans and other ethnic minorities in inner-city schools and schools in impoverished small rural towns.
 Therefore, impoverished minorities not only have to cope with having the smallest amount of resources for their educational facilities but also with having the least trained teachers in the nation.
 Valorie Delp, a mother residing in an inner-city area whose child attends a school taught by teachers awarded by an alternative certificate program notes:

 One teacher we know who is in this program said he had visions of coming in to "save" the kids and the school and he really believes that this idea was kind of stoked in his program.
 No one ever says that you may have kids who threaten to stab you, or call you unspeakable names to your face, or can't read despite being in 7th grade.

 Delp showcases that, while many graduates of these certificate programs have honorable intentions and are educated, intelligent people, there is a reason why teachers have traditionally had to take a significant amount of training before officially being certified as a teacher.
 The experience they gain through their practicum and extensive classroom experience equips them with the tools necessary to educate today's youth.

 Some measures have been taken to try give less affluent families the ability to educate their children.
 President Ronald Reagan introduced the McKinney–Vento Homeless Assistance Act on July 22, 1987.
 This Act was meant to allow children the ability to succeed if their families did not have a permanent residence.
-Leo Stagman, a single, African-American parent, located in Berkeley, California, whose daughter had received a great deal of aid from the Act wrote on October 20, 2012, that, "During her education, she [Leo's daughter] was eligible for the free lunch program and received assistance under the McKinney-Vento Homeless Assistance Educational Act.
+Leo Stagman, a single, African American parent, located in Berkeley, California, whose daughter had received a great deal of aid from the Act wrote on October 20, 2012, that, "During her education, she [Leo's daughter] was eligible for the free lunch program and received assistance under the McKinney-Vento Homeless Assistance Educational Act.
 I know my daughter's performance is hers, but I wonder where she would have been without the assistance she received under the McKinney-Vento Act.
 Many students at BHS owe their graduation and success to the assistance under this law."